mharrington07/Chem-Inv/README.md

+# WARNING THIS IS MY FIRST NODE PROJECT AND IM REALLY BAD AT PYTHON
 # Chemistry Inventory database

 This project is indended for classroom use to keep track of Chemicals, Glassware, and Equipment and allow users to modify amounts.